Last Updated on August 28, 2022 by Left Lane

-It was a busy time at work for the two of us, which has come to be expected.
+It was a busy time at work for both of us.
+Which has come to be expected.
 Neither of our jobs really believe in off days.
 Working us year round, 6 to 7 days a week.
 With 12 hour shifts being the norm.
 After a continuous, never ending cycle of alarm clock, rush, work, shower, sleep (briefly), & repeat.
-A getaway was needed imminently.
+We needed a getaway!

 That exhilarating moment when those dotted lines on the ground outside of your window, start disappearing as the nose of the bird edges ever upward towards the heavens.
 The exact moment the vibrations of wheels whirring upon the asphalt cease, & give way.
 To a calm, & smoothness that can only be provided, by the experience of riding on air.

 Having booked our departure from Orlando Florida (MCO) to save money (yes even with the gas needed to drive there).
 We had a 10 hour drive to catch our flight (as a Gypsy, I do love a good excuse for a road trip 🤣).
 I left at 9p.m. the night before.
 I drove all through the night, because we had an early morning flight at 10a.m.
 We flew American Airlines, with a quick layover in Miami Florida (MIA).
 After boarding the plane, we were at last on our way to Panama City, Panama 🇵🇦!